dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 The plugin to drive the build process.

-Every part drives its build through a plugin, this entry declares the plugin that will drive the build process for ``<part-name>``.
-Refer to `snapcraft plugins <snapcraft-plugins.md>`__ for more information on the available plugins and the specific attributes they add to the ``parts.<part-name>.`` namespace.
+Every part drives its build through a plugin, this entry declares the plugin that will drive the build process for ``<part-name>:ref:``.
+Refer to `snapcraft plugins <snapcraft-plugins>` for more information on the available plugins and the specific attributes they add to the ``parts.<part-name>.`` namespace.

 prepare (deprecated)
 ~~~~~~~~~~~~~~~~~~~~